 - Ikea Ribba Frame

-- Heart template, such as a heart shaped cookie cutter or even an extra large heart punch
+- Heart templates, such as a heart-shaped cookie cutter or even an extra-large heart punch

 - Gold spray paint